100 Notable alumni of

 -

-Jawed Karim is an American software engineer and Internet entrepreneur.
+Jawed Karim is a German-American software engineer and internet entrepreneur.
 He is one of the co-founders of YouTube and the first person to upload a video to the site.
-The site's inaugural video, "Me at the zoo", uploaded on April 23, 2005, has been viewed over 345 million times as of January 2025.
+The site's inaugural video, "Me at the zoo", uploaded on April 23, 2005, has been viewed over 382 million times as of February 2026.
 During Karim's time working at PayPal, where he met fellow YouTube co-founders Steve Chen and Chad Hurley, he designed many of its core components, including its real-time anti-fraud system.

 -